Zslez/Zslez/README.md

 ## 🔝 I’m currently

-- mastering Python working on some advanced projects
+- mastering Python working on some intermediate/advanced projects

 ## 💞️ I’m looking to collaborate on

-- interesting and challenging projects
+- anything interesting and challenging (with Python)

 ## 📫 How to reach me